Astellas DX Strategy Series Vol. 3: A New Approach to Clinical Trials Powered by Patient Voice and Technology

 Beginning the journey to hybrid clinical trials

 The journey to hybrid clinical trials has only just begun, but Astellas is making tangible steps in the right direction.
-Marie explains that Astellas' vision of a hybrid future is to provide alternative forms of clinical trials that better suit the needs of individual patients.
-The key to unlocking this possibility is "leveraging technology where it makes sense."
+Astellas' vision of a hybrid future is to provide alternative forms of clinical trials that better suit the needs of individual patients.
+The key to unlocking this possibility is leveraging technology where it makes sense.

 Making breakthroughs to enhance the patient experience